akvachan/Medical-Abstract-Segmentation/README.md

 ## Dataset ##
 Name: PubMed_200k_RCT (_/train.txt, _/test.txt, _/train.txt)
 Description: Dataset contains 200k abstracts from medical papers.
 Each abstract is split into sentences, each sentence is classified into 5 different categories (see below).
+Words are split by whitespaces and sentences are split by lines.

 Split:
 |             | # Sentences|
 |-------------|------------|